paralin/go-indexeddb/README.md

 # IndexedDB

-> Basic IndexedDB bindings for GopherJS.
+> Bindings for Go to IndexedDB for WebAssembly and GopherJS.

 ## Getting Started